W1LDN16H7/StegoCracker/README.md

 <code>cd Stego*</code>

-Run setup.py install with python3 to install all the dependencies
+Run setup.py  with python3 to install all the dependencies

 **<code> python3 setup.py install </code>**